jvlaj/dotfiles/README.md

 In its current state these dots are well functional, but still a *work-in-progress* in adjustment.

-Many of these dotfiles (*sayo theme, scripts, configurations*) are largely taken from and inspired by [Rayes0' dotfiles](http://github.com/rayes0/dotfiles).
+Some of these files (*sayo theme, some scripts & configuration*) are taken from and inspired by [Rayes0' dotfiles](http://github.com/rayes0/dotfiles).

 ### Packages